emilsw/ew/np.md

 There aren’t a lot of people who know how to make this really work and those who can are fully booked months in advance and rarely take on new clients.
 Top tier optimization agencies only work with businesses that generate more than $5 million/year and charge $15,000 to $20,000 per month for ongoing optimization.

 Plus this may not be your highest priority for your business right now.
 You’ve got a ton of other things on your plate.
 Optimization does take a lot of time and there are many ways it can go wrong.

-I spent years figuring this stuff out on my own, made every possible mistake with my own projects, sifted through lots of websites, books, courses, closely followed and learned from top experts and personally experienced what works and what doesn’t work.

 **Let me help save you hours of unnecessary trouble and frustration.** Let me work alongside you to make your business run smarter and more profitable.